chrauch/AI-assistant/README.md

-# AIA -- Local AI Assistant
+# AIA, your local AI assistant

 Artificial Intelligence Assistant (AIA) is a modular, local-first assistant for the terminal.
 It lets you have conversations, build persistent per-context